Akashvarma26/PitLaneInsiders/README.md

 ## Introduction

-**Pit Lane Insiders** is a web application that serves as a one-stop platform for all things related to Formula 1.
+**PitLane Insiders** is a web application that serves as a one-stop platform for all things related to Formula 1.
 It provides users with up-to-date information on teams, drivers, and standings, along with interactive features such as a quiz and a race outcome prediction tool.

 ## Objectives